ckeistler/Module19_Charity_Analysis_NeuralNetwork/README.md

   -Were you able to achieve the target model performance?
     No.

   -What steps did you take to try and increase model performance?

+    - After the initial model was compiled and trained, we had an accuracy of 72.43% with loss of 0.5576
+    - After creating a callback and rerunning the model, we had an accuracy of 72.63% with loss of 0.5591
+    - After running kerastuner for 138 trials, the best accuracy achieved was 72.93% with loss of 0.5507
+    - After reducing the Organization field to 3 identifiers from 4, and after dropping the Status column, we refit, retransformed, and rescaled our dataframe, before adding 4 additional layers and 1000 nodes per layer.
+We alternated between the tanh and relu functions between layers before using sigmoid as the output layer, with adamax as the optimizer.
+The model results were 72.62% accuracy and 0.5565 loss.
+    - After running the kerastuner on the new dataframe for 2 hours and 26 minutes with 812 trials, the best accuracy achielved was 73.01% with loss of 0.5507.
+    - After setting the activation functions to relu, relu, tanh, relu, relu, tanh and rerunning the model on the reformulated/rescaled data, we achieved an accuracy of 72.62% with loss of 0.5565.
+    - After running the kerastuner 504 trials over nearly 10 hours on the new model with the reformulated/rescaled data, and altering the kerastuner options to include 9 different activator choices, and 1-1000 nodes, the best accuracy achieved was 72.99%.

 ## Summary